EXCLUSIVE-Australia's Rinehart clears hurdles on $10 bln iron ore project -sources

 "We're cautiously optimistic we'll be able to get it wrapped up in 2013," spokesman Darryl Hockey said.

-Aiding progress on the equity side, the weakest partner in Roy Hill, South Korea's STX Corp, has sold its 2.5 percent stake to another partner in the project, Marubeni Corp .
+Aiding progress on the project on the equity side, the weakest partner in Roy Hill, South Korea's STX Corp, has sold its 2.5 percent stake to one of the other partners, said another source, who declined to name or to identify the buyer as the agreement was confidential.

-A spokeswoman at the Japanese trading company confirmed it had increased its stake to 15 percent, but declined to comment on the amount paid.

 * China cuts growth target to 6.5 pct, could be negative for oil demand - analyst